Now streaming on:

 More care in the writing and casting might've put this movie over the top.
 But the sum is still a substantial work, worth seeing and talking about, and made with sincerity and imagination.
 Photographed by Brandon Cox and edited by Joe D'Augustine and Chris Berkenkamp, "Cut Throat City" makes smart use of New Orleans locations, steering clear of tourist landmarks.
 Cox's nighttime photography is vibrantly seedy, favoring hellish reds and cool blues.
 Costume designer Gina Ruiz makes sure that every big-name supporting actor has a look so vivid that you could sketch it from memory.
 (Best in show is the Saint's introductory ensemble: a white dress shirt and pants, brown leather suspenders, Mardi Gras beads, a red bowtie and armbands, and a Panama hat with a sherbet orange band.)
 The dialogue is packed with quotable bits, from the description of bayou mosquitoes ("so large they could stand flat-footed and fuck a turkey") to a character's insistence that "we can see further through our tears than through the lens of a telescope.”

-One of the most striking things about "Cut Throat City" is how the heroes’ progress through the underworld seems less urgent as the tale unfolds.
+One of the most striking things about "Cut Throat City" is how the heroes’ progress through the underworld becomes less urgent as the tale unfolds.
 This, too, is by design.
 Part of the film's point is that—to mangle the most famous "Casablanca" quote—the armed robberies of four young men don't amount to a hill of beans in a city (and a country) that thinks freedom means you can never be held accountable.
-By the end, the film that "Cut Throat City" most resembles is "Chinatown," with a key difference: there's no deep, dark, secret conspiracy for anybody to expose, beyond logistical or procedural details kept hidden to assure the money flow.
-The moral and political rot is right on the surface where everyone can see it.
+By the end, the film that "Cut Throat City" most resembles is "Chinatown," with a key difference: there's no deep, dark, secret conspiracy for anybody to expose, beyond logistical or procedural details kept hidden to guarantee the money flow.
+The rot is right on the surface.

 Nobody in this movie loses their innocence.
 There's no innocence to lose.